revel/revel.github.io/manual/cache.md

 ---
 title: Cache
 layout: manual
+github:
+  labels:
+    - topic-cache
+godoc:
+    - Cache
 ---

-Revel provides a [`Cache`](https://godoc.org/github.com/revel/revel/cache#Cache) library for server-side, temporary, low-latency storage.
+Revel provides a [Cache](https://godoc.org/github.com/revel/revel/cache#Cache) library for server-side, temporary, low-latency storage.
 It is a good replacement for frequent database access to slowly changing data.
 It could also be used for implementing user sessions, if for example the cookie-based sessions are insufficient.